Kyliux/Icloud/README.md

 ```

 Example : https://m5rwi-daaaa-aaaal-acrpq-cai.icp0.io/ Please note that only the sattelite owner have the possibility to add or remove items.
+The principalid of your sattelite login device have to be configured in Principalid.js to be able to change your data.